EMDK/docs/3.1UP1/source/api/CradleConfig-CradleLocation.md

 #CradleConfig.CradleLocation

 The class for provides access to the cradle location.
+ The values modified will take effective only by calling setConfig().